ETL automation with Python: Benefits and tools

 The workload automation approach to ETL

-Instead of limiting your data team to a Python-specific solution or ETL testing tool, consider how much greater efficiency you can achieve with a platform built to develop your complete automation fabric.
+Instead of limiting your data team to a Python-specific solution or ETL testing tool, consider how much greater efficiency you can achieve with a platform built to develop your true automation fabric.

 RunMyJobs by Redwood is a workload automation solution that can effectively manage and schedule ETL jobs, but it’s also designed to orchestrate complex workflows, monitor job executions and handle dependencies between tasks for any type of process.
 While not a Python-specific tool, Redwood can seamlessly integrate with Python scripts and other ETL tools — it’s an end-to-end automation solution.

 Teams can easily automate repetitive tasks with Redwood’s no-code connectors, sequences and calendars and execute workflows in real time based on source files, events, messages from apps and more.
-Build custom workflows with consumable automation services and native SOA APIs and formats.
+Plus, you can engage in custom workflow management using consumable automation services and native SOA APIs and formats.

 RunMyJobs expands as your DevOps activities evolve to support new business requirements.
 By coordinating resource management in hybrid environments, your team can use it to automate common ETL and testing, data warehousing and database tasks.
 Access real-time dashboards to manage big data, business intelligence tools and more, all through an interactive, drag-and-drop interface.